Staffwerke/vm-babysitter/README.md

 - Ability to create a mirror and keep it updated with Rsync right after backup schedule or at configurable one, with independent retention policy
 - All main tasks (backup, sync, rotation/retention) can be performed manually by the user from inside the container
 - Pseudo-interactive tools for domain replication (to local and remote endpoints) and recovery from backups on the local host
-- Notifiy about backup chain and Rsync start and end of activities, as also when user intervention is required and about errors (Unraid feature)
+- Notify about backup chain and Rsync start and end of activities, as also when user intervention is required and about errors (Unraid feature)
 - Assume a different behavior when detects the server has been started recently, assuming the possibility of a previous crash, and therefore a more strict check of backup chains (Unraid feature)

 ## Requirements